AxionDrak/GameCube-Backup-Manager/README.md

 ### Notes

 + The Wii and Wii U SD card slot is known to be slow.
-If you're using an SD card and are having performance issues, consider either using a USB SD reader or a USB hard drive.
+If you're using an SD card and are having performance issues, consider either using a USB SD reader or a USB hard drive (Highly recommended!).
 + USB flash drives are known to be problematic.
 + Nintendont runs best with storage devices formatted with 32 KB clusters.
 (Use either FAT32 or exFAT.)